2022 eDiscovery Negotiation Training: Practical Cooperative Strategies

 Attorney at Beasley Allen

-Attorney at Beasley Allen with a focus on eDiscovery and litigation support.
+Attorney at Beasley Allen with a focus on eDiscovery and mass tort litigation.

 Tor Gronborg